Statistic physics in bound state in 3D fermi gas system: Conclusion

-During the above basis transformation between the original polaron momentum basis and the SYK fermion indices basis, in the $\Lambda_{q}^{-1}\rightarrow\infty$ limit, only the statistical relations between $\phi_{i}$ and $\phi_{l}$ or $\phi_{j}$ and $\phi_{k}$ depends on the value of $\Lambda_{q}^{-1}$, but this dependence on $\Lambda_{q}^{-1}$ is also being replaced by number $N$ after the transformation.
-While the disorder average over $q$ is carried out seperately with that of $N$, which is allowed only under the condition $\Lambda_{q}^{-1}\gg N^{2}$, and in this case, the SYK physics cannot be realized if we do the summation over $q$ first which requires $\Lambda_{q}^{-1}<N^{2}/2$ to realize SYK physics..
+During the above basis transformation between the original bound state momentum basis and the fermion indices basis, in the $\Lambda_{q}^{-1}\rightarrow\infty$ limit, only the statistical relations between $\phi_{i}$ and $\phi_{l}$ or $\phi_{j}$ and $\phi_{k}$ depends on the value of $\Lambda_{q}^{-1}$, but this dependence on $\Lambda_{q}^{-1}$ is also being replaced by number $N$ after the transformation.
+While the disorder average over $q$ is carried out seperately with that of $N$, which is allowed only under the condition $\Lambda_{q}^{-1}\gg N^{2}$, and in this case, the physics cannot be realized if we do the summation over $q$ first which requires $\Lambda_{q}^{-1}<N^{2}/2$ to realize ensemble behavior.